Luis-Kr/scanline_classification/README.md

-# TLS point cloud classification using a scanline based segmentation and subsampling approach.
+# TLS point cloud classification using a scanline based segmentation and subsampling approach

 ## Conda environment installation